 Featured tables in the EER lobby.
 Consider demos, informal coffee chats with engineers, office hours, and food/swag giveaways.
 3600 students pass through the building for classes each day.
 Exposure to other engineering majors possible.
 One company in lobby per day.

-Customizable hands-on teaching of software or hardware tools; team challenges and competitions.
-Or opportunity to focus on professional skills development.
+Customizable hands-on teaching of software or hardware tools; team challenges and competitions; professional skills development, wellness.
+See our creative events guide for ideas.

 Focus on a relevant technology to your company's work; opportunity to showcase how potential new hires would impact your work in this area.